Do you know someone who has been dealing with severe emotional distress? Are you concerned that someone you know may be suicidal?

 What resources are available to help my friend?
 If a friend has just made a suicide attempt, or is otherwise at immediate risk of self-harm, call for emergency help right away.
 The most immediate help is available through University Police at (314) 516-5155, or 911.

-Another helpful resource after hours and on weekends is Life Crisis Services, which operates a 24 hour hotline for immediate crisis assistance.
+Another helpful resource after hours and on weekends is Life Crisis Services, which operates a 24 hour hotline for immediate local crisis assistance.
 Their number is (314) 647-HELP (4357).

 How can I encourage my friend to seek help?